ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 typically is provisioned with a trusted root CA certificate such that an Endorsement from an Endorser includes the Attester's verification key material in the form of a certificate that chains up to that trusted root.
-Such a certificate need not be stored by the Verifier when the Endorsement can be resolved on demand or passed to the Verifier along with the Evidence to verify, depending on the protocol.
+Such a certificate might be stored in the Verifier, or might be resolved on demand via some protocol, or might be passed to the Verifier along with the Evidence to verify, depending on the protocol.
+Details are out of scope of this document and left to specific protocol documents.

-No particular algorithm or cryptographic protocol is assumed for the verification of the Attester.
+Specific protocol documents are also responsible for documenting what particular algorithm or cryptographic protocol is used for the verification of the Attester.
 The verification key could be, typically, a symmetric key, a raw public key, or a certified public key.

-Evidence typically contains an identifier for the Attester (e.g., {{-rats-eat}} `ueid`) in a claim, sometimes termed an "identity claim", that can be used by the Verifier to look up its verification key for the Attester.
+Evidence can contain an identifier for the Attester (e.g., {{-rats-eat}} `ueid`) in a claim, sometimes termed an "identity claim", that can be used by the Verifier to look up its verification key for the Attester.